 Plus let’s face it, spices are totally underutilized.

-Do you want to create similar memories for your kids this holiday?
+Do you want to create similar memories for your family this holiday?
 These are the spices that should be in your pantry.
 Also, if your spice bottles are dusty, have expired or you’ve had them since last Christmas, this is the time to toss those out.
-The shell life of ground spice is about 6 months.
+The shelf life of ground spice is about 6 months.
 If you’ve had it any longer than that, you’ve had it too long.

 Quick tip: Buy ground cinnamon for holiday baking and morning oatmeal but, use cinnamon sticks as a stirring stick for hot cocoa, to make cinnamon maple syrup or as a festive garnish.

 Allspice is a something special.
 Although it comes from a single plant, many people think it smells like a combination of cinnamon, nutmeg and cloves.

 Whether ground or whole, cloves are not a spice that everyone can appreciate.
 While that’s true, granulated cloves are still a holiday baking must.
 Whole cloves also make an tasty addition to holiday baked ham.

 Quick tip: Stud holiday ham with whole cloves for great flavor and use ground cloves in the glaze.

 Cinnamon, ginger, cloves, allspice and nutmeg are already in the perfect ratios in just one shake of a bottle.
 Not only is pumpkin pie spice good for pie, use it to add seasonal pumpkin flavor to coffee, teas, spreads and more…just let your imagination go wild.
 Arguably, you could just skip all the other spices above and just buy a bottle of pumpkin pie spice instead.
 But the flavor profile of each spice is so unique, that you would be missing out on a ton of flavor.